Adjustable to Fit the Rider

 Consider wider stirrups

-When you’re riding all day, you want stirrups that are wide and flat to provide maximum support over the ball of your foot.
+When you’re riding all day, you want wide and flat stirrups to provide maximum support over the ball of your foot.
 Consider purchasing trail stirrups with extra-wide treads.
 Look for shock-absorbing pads, which can improve foot and joint comfort.

 Consider Twisted Stirrups

-If you ride a Western saddle and have sore ankles and knees, you may be trying to keep your feet pointing forward in stirrups that naturally lay parallel to your horse’s side.
+If you ride a Western saddle and have sore ankles and knees, you may be fighting to keep your feet pointing forward in stirrups that naturally lay parallel to your horse’s side.
 Saddlemakers will often put a twist in the bottom of the fender.
 Some riders soak the fenders in water, twist them into the desired position, and then put a broomstick through the stirrups to hold the fenders in place until they dry.
 Easy Fit saddles have a non-bulky, lightweight method of turning the stirrups so you can easily find and slide your foot into the stirrups.

 Consider Angled Stirrups

 Have you ever had your little toe sleep on a long trail ride?
-The cant (angle of your foot) is usually a little toe prominent, and the twist of the fender will angle the stirrup up on the outside compounding the issue.
+The cant (angle of your foot) is usually a little toe prominent, and the twist of the fender will angle the stirrup up on the outside, compounding the issue.
 Kneel on a stool with your feet back and have someone take a gander at your boots from above; is the little toe prominent?
-My wife is just the opposite, so it’s important to have a look.
-Angled stirrups can make your foot parallel with the ground, which greatly improves balance, control, and riding comfort.
+My wife is the opposite, so it’s essential to look.
+Angled stirrups can parallel your foot with the ground, greatly improving balance, control, and riding comfort.